datadesk/census-data-aggregator/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Estimate a mean and approximate the margin of error.
 Uses a simulation approach.
-First simulates number of units in each bin (assumes normal distribution around the estimate).
+First the number of units in each bin is simulated (assuming a normal distribution around the estimate).
 Then for each unit a value within the bin is simulated (assuming a uniform distribution within each bin).

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have four keys: